PandasThumb/pandasthumb.github.io/_posts/2020/2020-10-25-does-approach-toward-higher-probability.md

 <p>
 In the figure, the result is the green histogram.
 There is an average of 98.01332 Cs in these 100 sites.
-It varies around that from genome to genome, just as tosses of 100 coins that have a Heads probability of 0.9801332.
+It varies around that from genome to genome, just as tosses of 100 coins would that have a Heads probability of 0.9801332.
 It is possible to show that the average fitness of genomes in that equilibrium distribution is 1.630472.
 Natural selection shifts the equilibrium distribution dramatically